octimot/StoryToolkitAI/README.md

 [here](https://github.com/octimot/StoryToolkitAI#transcription-settings)) and then hit "Start".

 Once the process has started, it needs a bit of time to transcribe.
-After all, there is a human-like AI trapped in your machine doing your job for you on a mechanical typewriter with missing keys, while trying to feed its entire family of mini-AIs with negative thoughts about conquering the world.
+After all, there is a human-like AI trapped in your machine doing your job for you on a mechanical typewriter with missing keys...
+It has the right to have day-dreams too.

 As soon as it's done, the transcription will be saved on your machine.